K-scope/K-scope/README_docker.md

 Use the same user name and SSH key in the settings below.

-**Do not use "docker" or "dockertest" for the user name, or any other user or group name existing on your server machine.**
+**Do not use "docker" or any existing user name or group name for the user name in createuser command.**

 ### K-scope Project setup